caozidong/Depth-Completion/README.md

 ## Authors

-Please direct any questions to Zidong Cao at (caozidong1996@stu.xjtu.edu.cn).
+Please direct ask any questions to Zidong Cao at (caozidong1996@stu.xjtu.edu.cn).